seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 the virtual registers, some of them will have to be mapped into memory.
 These virtuals are called *spilled virtuals*.

-How registers are represented in LLVM
+How registers are represented in LLVM37
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In LLVM, physical registers are denoted by integer numbers that normally range from 1 to 1023.
+In LLVM37, physical registers are denoted by integer numbers that normally range from 1 to 1023.
 To see how this numbering is defined for a particular architecture, you can read the ``GenRegisterNames.inc`` file for that architecture.
 For instance, by inspecting